bioinfoDZ/scDAPP/Documentation/downstream_postpipeline/Subclustering_and_ComparativeModule_Vignette.md

 # scDAPP downstream: sub-clustering and comparative analysis modules

-Sometimes it is necessary to re-run comparative analyses such as compositional analysis, differential expression analysis, or pathway analysis.
-For example, we may subset the object to remove cells or samples, or we may re-cluster the object, or call celltypes, or even run these analysis on celltype sub-clusters.
+Sometimes, comparative analyses such as compositional, differential expression, or pathway analyses need to be re-run.
+For example, we may subset the object to remove cells or samples, re-cluster the object, call cell types, or even run these analyses on cell type sub-clusters.

 Using the scDAPP pipeline module functions, it is straightforward to run these types of analyses.

-## Step 1: Load the scDAPP library and depenency libraries in a specific order
+## Step 1: Load the scDAPP library and dependency libraries in a specific order

-First we load the scDAPP library and then run the `r_package_test()` function, which itself loads important libraries in the correct order.
+First, we load the scDAPP library and then run the `r_package_test()` function, which itself loads important libraries in the correct order.
 If the libraries are not loaded or loaded in an incorrect order, errors will occur and the module functions will not work.
 ```
 library(scDAPP)
 scDAPP::r_package_test() #this function will load a bunch of relevant packages in the correct order
 ```

-## Step 2: prepare inputs: read in the Seurat object, sample_metadata.csv, and comps.csv; and define an outdir_int
+## Step 2: Prepare inputs: read in the Seurat object, sample_metadata.csv, and comps.csv; and define an outdir_int

 First, read in the sample_metadata.csv and comps.csv files you used to run the analysis: